j-balkovec/CPSC3300/Normalization/README.md

 <br>

 - **Normalization Level**: `2NF`
   - **Justification**: The table satisfies the second normal form (`2NF`) by eliminating partial dependencies, ensuring that every attribute is fully functionally dependent on the entire primary key.
-Additionally, composite keys or multiple candidate keys, if present, have been appropriately identified and accounted for in the design.
 <br>

 - **Normalization Level**: `3NF`